 Installing GroupMe is fairly similar but the registration process is different.
 You can enter your email and password or choose to sign up with your Facebook, Microsoft, or Apple accounts.
 Unfortunately, like WhatsApp, GroupMe will also ask you for your phone number to verify your identity and later synchronize your contacts.

-The one potentially significant advantage that GroupMe has over Whatsapp is the fact that you can use it to text people that don’t have the app installed.
+The one potentially significant advantage that GroupMe has over WhatsApp is the fact that you can use it to text people who don’t have the app installed.
 When texting these people, they’ll receive your messages either as emails or SMS texts.

 However, the process doesn’t feel that natural and the recipients will constantly be pushed towards downloading the app.
 In the end, it might be simpler for them to install the app and join the conversation.